-The Division of Facilities Planning and Management staff have spent the summer streamlining cleaning processes to ensure we can clean classrooms between classes during the fall semester while also maintaining cleanliness in residence halls.
+The Division of Facilities Planning and Management staff have streamlined processes to ensure we can clean classrooms between classes while also maintaining cleanliness in residence halls.
 Please find details below of measures being taken to ensure students, faculty, and staff have a healthy and safe campus experience.

 Updated August 21, 2020

 In response to a need for increased cleaning, University custodial staff is currently supported by contracted cleaners working the overnight shift.
 The contracted cleaners are performing the traditional vacuuming, dusting, and floor cleaning of classrooms, offices, restrooms, and lounge areas in addition to disinfection overnight.
 During the day, custodial staff will be performing the traditional cleaning tasks as well as increased touchpoint cleaning in common areas in all working and living spaces on campus.
 Additionally, classrooms will be sanitized between classes.

 All classroom, conference room, and office doors are marked with a placard when they have been cleaned.
 If a faculty or staff member uses a room that is marked with a "clean" placard, they should remove the notice so that custodial staff know to clean the space.
 The placard can be placed on a door knob inside that room so it can be reused and updated when the room is cleaned again.